enansaif/LeetCode-FlashCards/README.md

    You can access the Django admin panel by visiting `http://localhost:8000/admin/` and logging in with the superuser credentials you created earlier.

 ## License

-This Django app is provided under the [MIT License](LICENSE).
-You are free to use, modify, and distribute it as per the terms of the license.

 ## Support and Feedback